Last Updated on January 31, 2021

 Minor gripes aside, the Permafrost Light Down Women’s Parka is well-engineered and made from high-quality, state-of-the-art materials.
 The jacket is comfortable, durable, warm, and water-resistant, and exceeded my high expectations.
 Montbell nailed this one, plain and simple.

 Do you have any questions about the Permafrost Light Down Women’s Parka that weren’t answered in my review?
-It so, please shoot me an email at [email protected]
+If so, please leave me some feedback in the comments below.